Point your eyes to the sky at these out-of-this-world space attractions in Oklahoma.

 For aerospace enthusiasts, the Tulsa Air & Space Museum is a must see.
 Browse over 100 years of Tulsa's rich aerospace history including locally-built planes, get hands-on experience at interactive exhibits and enjoy a show at the state-of-the-art planetarium.
 The James E. Bertelsmeyer Planetarium fully immerses audiences with stunning high-definition visuals in its 50-foot dome.
 Check the schedule before you go, as showtimes and topics vary.
 There are daily screenings of full-dome videos, half-dome movies and live star tours.
 In a split second, you'll move from a serene Oklahoma sunset to constellations and planets visible in the local night skies, as well as galaxies near and far.

 Learn about Weatherford local Thomas P. Stafford at the Stafford Air & Space Museum.
-After graduating from the local high school, Stafford played football for the University of Oklahoma and was later accepted to the United States Naval Academy.
+During his teen years, Stafford played football for Weatherford High School.
+After graduating, he was accepted to the United States Naval Academy.
 After receiving his commission in the US Air Force, Stafford spent time as a flight instructor before he was selected as an astronaut by NASA.
 Throughout his illustrious career, Stafford served on four space flights: Gemini VI, Gemini IX, Apollo 10 and the Apollo-Soyuz Test Project Mission.

 At the Stafford Air & Space Museum, visitors can spot one of the few actual Titan II rocket launch vehicles on display.
 Other displays acquired from the Smithsonian include a Gemini flight suit, space food, survival items flown to the moon on Apollo 11 and the authentic flight pressure suit General Stafford wore on Apollo 10, which was the first flight of the lunar module to the moon.
 The museum has a genuine swatch and piece of the propeller of the original Wright Flyer taken to the moon by Neil Armstrong.